What should I expect during the puppies' first few weeks of life?

 Weaning them onto one of the complete puppy foods (which are available in dry or canned forms) ensures balanced nutrition.
 Consult with your veterinarian regarding puppy vitamins or nutritional supplements.
 If puppies are receiving a good quality, balanced diet, they should not be given any additional vitamins or nutritional supplements.

 Once the puppies are eating solid food (usually about six weeks of age), they may be placed in their new home.
-However, it is much better for their social development if the puppies remain with their mother and littermates for the first eight to ten weeks.
-This may decrease the incidence of behavioral problems caused when the puppies are removed from the litter too early.
+However, it is much better for their social development if the puppies remain with their mother and littermates for the first eight to ten weeks, with ten weeks being considered ideal for proper puppy social development.
+Placing puppies in homes after ten weeks of age may help decrease the incidence of behavioral problems caused when the puppies are removed from the litter too early.